How to promote a podcast

 Do you already have a newsletter list?
 Tell them about your podcast!

-One of our customers, Josh, sent an email to his list about his podcast and did 3x the listens in one day:
+One of our customers, Josh, sent an email to his list about his podcast and increased podcast downloads by 300%.

 Cross-promote on similar podcasts